-If you are someone living with diabetes, contact your health plan case manager or local Area Agency on Aging (AAA) to find out if you may be eligible to receive diabetes-friendly home-delivered meals at no cost to you.
+Individuals living with diabetes can contact their health plan case manager or local Area Agency on Aging (AAA) to find out if you may be eligible to receive diabetes-friendly home-delivered meals at no cost.

 If you are a health plan administrator, contact us today to find out how you can introduce a home-delivered meals benefit or pilot to your members living with diabetes.